Solving Hierarchical Tags using Nested Sets

 Now that we know the left and right bower of the ‘Microsoft Tag’, our queries become much more simple:

-1. Fetch all child tags from Microsoft, exlucding the Microsoft tag:
+1. Fetch all child tags from Microsoft, excluding the Microsoft tag:

 SELECT * FROM Tags